-The records you need to keep when you start out investing
+The investing records you need to keep

 Maintaining records goes hand-in-hand with investing - making tax time easier and helping you track your portfolio's performance.